microsoft/hlsl-specs/proposals/infra/INF-0004-validator-hashing.md

 extra copy of the shader and the hashing operation, which is not needed for runtime or sdklayers use cases.

-The runtime attempts to use the `DxcValidatorFlags_ValidMask` flag, and if it sees `E_INVALIDARG` from running on an old validator falls back to not specifying the flag, at the cost of extra overhead.
+The runtime attempts to use the `DxcValidatorFlags_SkipHash` flag, and if it sees `E_INVALIDARG` from running on an old validator falls back to not specifying the flag, at the cost of extra overhead.